secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 #### Using iframes and the Rich Text Editor (RTE) EdCast feature

-EdCast has enabled a Rich Text Editor(RTE) that enables us to display iframes on text SmartCards.
+EdCast has enabled a Rich Text Editor(RTE) that enables iframes in text SmartCards.
 This is a great way to create [handbook first learning content](/handbook/people-group/learning-and-development/interactive-learning) directly in GitLab Learn.

 To use the RTE:

 1. Navigate to the Discover page, or click into the Pathway where you want to create the text card
 1. Click the `Create` button and choose `SmartCard`.
 When choosing the type of SmartCard to create, choose the `Text` option.
 1. Include your iframe directly in the text box on the text card.
-For best practices for building iframes, refer to how we use [iframes in building courses using Articulate360](/handbook/people-group/learning-and-development/interactive-learning/#using-iframes-to-display-the-gitlab-handbook)
+For best practices for building iframes, refer to how we use [iframes in Articulate360](/handbook/people-group/learning-and-development/interactive-learning/#using-iframes-to-display-the-gitlab-handbook)
 1. If you'd like to upload a photo, you can do so in the text card.
 This photo will be used as the thumbnail image on the card when it appears in Pathways, Journeys, etc.